soykilian/oms_generation/README.md

 ## Usage
 Search for "TODO" comments in **main.ipynb** to modify the paths of the sequence files and test the algorithm with different sequences.

+### This respository will be made available upon acceptance of the manuscript.